 Choosing a Telemark binding doesn’t have to be complicated.
 This comprehensive guide breaks down 75mm and NTN systems, release considerations, touring efficiency, and downhill performance—helping Telemark skiers make informed decisions based on experience, terrain, and priorities.

-Scott Sports to add tech inserts to Voodoo Telemark Boot
+Scott Sports to Add Tech Inserts to Voodoo Telemark Boot

 Telemark Ski Gear for Newbies